bottlenoselabs/c2cs/README.md

    for versions of .NET before .NET 5.
 However, this can have consequences on performance due to use of the Garbage Collector getting involved for using delegates in C# to do callbacks from C. Your milage may vary.

+2. Strings.
+In C# `char` is 2 bytes.
+In C `char` is 1 byte.
+This makes things tricky.
+There is a `CString` for ANSI C strings (`char*`) and `CStringWide` for UNICODE C strings (`wchar_t*`).
+Please pay attention to the following notes about converting back and forth between C# strings and C strings.

+`explicit CString(string value)`: C# string to C char* allocates **UNMANAGED MEMORY** and copies the C# string into said memory using `Marshal.StringToHGlobalAnsi`.
+`explicit CStringWide(string value)`: C# string to C wchar_t* allocates **UNMANAGED MEMORY** and copies the C# string into said memory using `Marshal.StringToHGlobalUni`.
+`explicit string(CString value)`: C char* to C# string allocates **MANAGED MEMORY** and copies the C string into said memory using `Marshal.PtrToStringAnsi`.
+`explicit string(CStringWide value)`: C wchar_t* to C# string allocates **MANAGED MEMORY** and copies the C string into said memory using `Marshal.PtrToStringUni`.

+For **UNMANAGED MEMORY**, it is upon the developer to handle freeing the unmanaged C string at an appropriate time using `Marshal.FreeHGlobal`.
+Failure to comply may result in a memory leak.

+For **MANAGED MEMORY**, the garbage collector will generally clean up after you.
+What this means is that when there are no more roots to the C# string, the garbage collector when under memory pressure may decide to free said memory.
+However, this may result in halting your C# application temporarily (either on the main thread or on a separate thread) causing stutter or lag.
+If this is unacceptable please consider caching your strings.

-2. `C2CS` does not work for every C library.
+3. `C2CS` does not work for every C library.
 This is due to some technical limitations where some C libraries are not " bindgen-friendly".

 #### What does it mean for a C library to be bindgen-friendly?